 Galloway real estate is some of the most expensive in West Virginia, although Galloway house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Galloway is generally considered to be a blue-collar town.
-41.18% of the Galloway workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Galloway is a blue-collar town, with 41.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Galloway is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Galloway who work in personal care services (58.82%), office and administrative support (0.00%), and sales jobs (0.00%).

-Overall, Galloway’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Galloway’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One downside of living in Galloway is that it can take a long time to commute to work.
 In Galloway, the average commute to work is 42.06 minutes, which is quite a bit higher than the national average.